 How to Fix Your Posture: Upper Cross Syndrome

 Are you glued to your desk all day?
-Are you also guilty of spending long periods of time with your electronic gadgets?
-And you might haven’t noticed it that it turns out you are sitting in the wrong way and developed a bad posture habit.
+Are you also guilty of spending long periods with your electronic gadgets?
+And you might haven’t noticed that it turns out you are sitting in the wrong way and develop a bad posture habit.
 You ended up sitting while your head is jutted forward.

-Let’s discover the key information about upper cross syndrome and the ways on how to fix it.
+Let’s discover the critical information about upper cross syndrome and the ways on how to fix it.

 What is Upper Cross Syndrome?